 Pre-College students are introduced to their class locations during the Welcome & Orientation Session the Sunday before their classes begin by the Pre-College Programs staff.
 During the programs, students are free to walk around campus on their own.
 They may visit the libraries, dining center, Wilson Commons, Starbucks, and may other community spaces on campus in between their classes.

-Students are not allowed to leave campus without the supervision of a Pre-College Programs staff members or a Pre-College Counselor.
-Students living in the residence halls are supervised by Pre-College Counselors, current students at the University.
+Students are not allowed to leave campus without the supervision of a Pre-College Programs staff member.
+Students living in the residence halls are supervised by our Pre-College Residential Leadership Staff, current students at the University.
 Residential students observe a nightly curfew and check-in process.
-Evening and off-campus activities are also supervised by the Pre-College Counselors.
+Evening and off-campus activities are also supervised by the Pre-College Programs staff.

 We provide a campus map with class locations during the check in process, on our website, and through emails sent to students and parents.
 We recommend that you keep the Office of Pre-College Programs’ phone number, (585) 275-3221, programmed into your cell phone in case you get lost.
 You can also download the “UR Mobile” app, which is a great resource to stay up to date on campus events, maps, parking, dining, and more!
 It is important that you wear your lanyard and name tag at all times so that staff members can identify you as being part of the program.